sehHeiden/geospeed/readme.md

 For the overall speed and memory usage comparison, I exclude Apache-Sedona as it is running in a Docker container (for now).

-The previous timings were based on warmed runs, but single executions.
+The previous timings were based on warmed runs but single executions.
 Here we use 10 warmed runs to get a better picture.
 We need the warming because we use the same input data, so a GeoPandas run would also warm up the Dask GeoPandas run, and so on.
 Without warming GeoPandas, this would be even slower.
-These execution times must always be slower than the previous ones, because they include loading the Python interpreter and all libraries. and all libraries.
+These execution times must always be slower than the previous ones because they include loading the Python interpreter and all libraries. and all libraries.

 Without using arrow for input data.
 GeoPandas took 287.519 s ± 1.532 s to open, overlay and save.
 The overall variation will be small.